Climate Corps AmeriCorps

 Climate Corps is a “bridge-to-career” program that provides essential training and the unique opportunity to gain work experience in the sustainability field with one of our respected host organizations.
-This fellowship is an excellent resume builder, and leads to 80% of alumni beginning their career path or graduate school within two months of completing the program.
-To support our Fellows, we offer a monthly living stipend of $1,750, healthcare, childcare if applicable, and an end-of-program Education Award of $5,815.
+This fellowship is an excellent resume builder and "bridge to career" opportunity, and leads to 80% of alumni beginning their career path or graduate school within two months of completing the program.
+To support our Fellows, we offer a monthly living stipend of $2,000, healthcare, childcare if applicable, and an end-of-program Education Award of $5,920.

 Where are CCAC fellows located?